 Her support with the younger cast is also seen, as she meets Sandy briefly to give her enrolment papers showing her in an efficient headmistress role.
 This is also seen with a few fun but more than sarcastic, deadpan comments with her hapless secretary Blanche (Goodman), when Blanche provides her with the wrong papers.

 Her relationship with Blanche, a fun double act seen throughout the film.
-These seen at their best as McGee makes announcements over the school tannoy.
+These are seen at their best as McGee makes announcements over the school tannoy.
 Blanche providing a wee jingle on the xylophone.
 The contrast with the teachers is seen with Arden’s jaded character wearily attending the yearly ritual football rally is almost puzzled by Blanche’s constant enthusiasm in her support of these events.

 But in a charming scene at the School dance-off, McGee joins in the final steps with the winning pair, shows Arden as a nifty wee dancer in the process.
 However another of her more moving and touching scenes, McGee gives a lovely sweet, motivational speech for her final year students.

 Here she instils hope and optimism her students need on their final day.
-This as she talks for the final time over the school tannoy system.
+This is as she talks for the final time over the school tannoy system.
 The speech reducing Blanche to tears…and then herself with this also having a stirring impact on the pupils.

 Arden makes her character one of those headmistresses that you so would have wanted back then compared with some of those other more frightening film or TV teachers.
 It makes me want to see more of this character as McGee so convincingly portrayed by Arden.
 This despite the sequel being…erm… So if you want me to tell you more about Grease 2 (1982) and you’ll be there as quick as I can say Greased Lightening.